dotnet/docs-maui/docs/user-interface/brushes/lineargradient.md

 </Frame>
 ```

-In this example, the background of the `Frame` is painted with a `LinearGradientBrush` that interpolates from yellow to green diagonally:
+In this example, the background of the <xref:Microsoft.Maui.Controls.Frame> is painted with a `LinearGradientBrush` that interpolates from yellow to green diagonally:

 :::image type="content" source="media/lineargradient/diagonal.png" alt-text="Screenshot of a Frame painted with a diagonal LinearGradientBrush.":::